anihacc/gitlabfork-DungeonsPlus/Scripts/UPDATE.md

 ## Update Automatically

-To update MCGradle Scripts automatically, run `MCGradle Scripts.ps1` or `MCGradle Scripts.bat` and follow through with the update process.
+To update MCGradle Scripts automatically, run `MCGradle Scripts.ps1` via "Run with PowerShell" or double-click `MCGradle Scripts.bat` and follow through with the update process.
 MCGradle Scripts will take care of updating everything for you.
-Make sure you commit the update to your repo when you're finished!

 ## Update Manually